Disney Kids & Family: Disney Channels Worldwide

 On May 26, 2010, Disney–ABC Television Group announced the launch of Disney Junior, which would replace the Playhouse Disney block on sister network Disney Channel in February 2011, and extend to a standalone preschooler-oriented channel that would replace Soapnet in January 2012.
-All 22 Playhouse Disney channels and blocks outside the U.S. were also renamed to "Disney Junior" throughout 2011.
+All 22 Playhouse Disney channels and blocks outside the U.S. were also renamed "Disney Junior" throughout 2011.
 On October 27, 2011, Disney reached a joint venture agreement (49%/51%) with UTH Russia, in which UTH will turn its broadcasting network Seven TV into Disney Channel starting in early 2012.
 On March 28, 2013, Cinemagic was replaced with Sky Movies Disney in the UK market under license to BSkyB.

 In April 2013, Disney announced that Das Vierte, its recent purchased broadcast station in Germany, would become the German free-to-air variant of Disney Channel in January 2014.
 Disney formed an in-house ad sales company called Disney Media + for the channel, given that two competitors control most ad sales companies.
 Disney India Media Networks shut down Bindass Play, a Hindi music channel, and replaced it with Disney International HD on October 29, 2017.
 This general entertainment channel is in English and HD, targeted to ages 14 to 25 while only tapping Disney live action shows.